EMGuyant/inquisitive-nature/_posts/2022-09-07-powerautomate-dyanmic-approval-cycle.md

 #### **Level 1 Approval**
 The Level 1 branch is the first approval in the sequence of approvals needed.
 The branch starts with the `Start and wait` Approval action.

-Following the approval, the `approvalOutcome` is updated to the value of the Approval outcome property and the `level1Approval` is set to the value of the Approval response summary value.
-The `level1Approval` variable is used in the final notification email and documents the final approval history.
+Following the approval, the `approvalOutcome` variable is updated to the value of the Approval outcome property and the `level1Approval` is set to the value of the Approval response summary value.
+In general the `level#Approval` variable is used in the final notification email and documents the final approval history.

 ![Level 1 Initial Actions](/assets/img/2022-09-09-dynamic-approval-cycle/level_1_1.png){: .post__img}